mkalioby/AutoDeploy/YAML.md

   - source: test.err
     destination: /tmp
 ```
+***The format can be repeated as many as needed.***

  The souce can be

   + **File** : This is file will be copied to the destination
   + **Directory**: All the directory content will be copied to the destination.

   ***Notes***
   + It should end '/' to be detected as a directory in the system.
-    + Path should be relative to the workig directory.
+  + Path should be relative to the working directory.

+The destination is the folder where the file should be copied to, the system will always create the directory if it doesn't exist.